SummaryRead the full fact sheet

 High-fibre diet helps prevent incontinence

 It is important to eat well to keep your bowels healthy and regular.
-Your diet should contain food that is high in fibre.
-Dietary fibre is not digested, so it adds bulk to the stools (poo), which is important to keep things moving and to avoid constipation.
+Your diet should contain food that is high in fibre. is not digested, so it adds bulk to the stools (poo), which is important to keep things moving and to avoid constipation.
 A poor diet can cause chronic constipation, which can lead to faecal incontinence.

 - Drink up to two litres of fluid per day (dietary fibre needs water in order to plump up the stool).

 Physical activity helps prevent incontinence

 - You don’t have to choose an expensive activity – a brisk 30-minute walk every day is free and great for your general health.